Sudam23/Wildfire-Prediction-using-Distributed_ML_H2O/Readme.md

 ---
 ## 🖥️ Sample Visualization
-> Added screenshots of the silhouette score plot or 3D scatter plot here.
+> Added screenshots of the H2O cluster setup and Output of ML models here.

 ## 👨‍💻 Author